 How is it assessed?

-Linear option only June assessment with November re-sit option.
-The qualification consists of two mandatory examined components; speaking and listening skills are assessed as a separate endorsement.
+Linear option only: June assessment (with November re-sit option-only for re-take students).
+The qualification consists of two coursework pieces and one exam on unseen media, prepared media passages from an anthology, and two writing tasks; speaking and listening skills are assessed as a separate endorsement.

 What do I need?